Bootawa Dam Water Treatment Plant, Australia

 The treated water is then sent to the treated water reservoir where small quantities of soda ash and fluoride are added.
 Soda ash is added for pH correction and fluoride is added for dental health.

-A raw water balance tank is part of the plant and gets water either directly from the Manning River or the Bootawa Dam.
+A raw water balance tank is part of the plant and obtains water either directly from the Manning River or the Bootawa Dam.

 Water is piped to the WTP from the raw water balance tank which helps in ensuring flexibility of water supply.

-The treated water is distributed through MidCoast Water's pumping station 2B.
-The pumping station consists of seven pumps to supply water across MidCoast Water's network.
+Treated water is distributed through MidCoast Water's pumping station 2B, which consists of seven pumps to supply water across MidCoast Water's network.

 The plant has been designed to be fully automatic.
 It is monitored and run by advanced supervisory control and data acquisition (SCADA) technology.

-The architects of the WTP were EJE Architecture.
-The engineering consultant was Worley Parsons.
+The architects of the WTP were EJE Architecture, while the engineering consultant was Worley Parsons.

-The $49.5m construction contract was awarded to the Reed Group.
-It was responsible for the design, construction and commissioning of the plant.
-The company carried out various civil works at the site, including construction of reservoirs, tanks, treatment units, amenities, drainage and pumping stations.
+The $49.5m construction contract was awarded to the Reed Group, which was responsible for the design, construction, and commissioning of the plant.
+The company carried out various civil works at the site, including construction of reservoirs, tanks, treatment units, amenities, drainage, and pumping stations.